Manel Navarro: 2017: Eurovision Song Contest

 In January 2017, Navarro's second single with Sony, "Do It for Your Lover", was released.
 On 12 January 2017, Navarro was announced as one of the six candidates to represent Spain in the Eurovision Song Contest 2017 with "Do It for Your Lover".
 On 11 February 2017, he was declared the winner of the national final amid much controversy, and thus represented Spain at the Eurovision Song Contest 2017 in Kyiv, Ukraine.
 In the national final, Navarro was awarded the first place in the jury panel's vote but came third in the popular vote.
 The controversy arose from the presence in the jury panel of Los 40 radio host Xavi Martínez, who had previously promoted Navarro on his radio program and via Twitter; Martínez awarded the minimum possible points to Navarro's most direct competitor and eventual public vote's favourite Mirela.
 Navarro and Mirela tied in number of points, and the jury panel selected Navarro as the winner in a tie-break voting round.
 Loud boos and accusations of rigging could be heard from the audience at the studio, to which Navarro responded with a bras d'honneur.
 He would apologise for the gesture two days later during a TVE press conference.
 At the Eurovision Song Contest final, he finished in last place: Navarro obtained no points from the professional juries and only five points from the public televote, all of which came from Portugal.
-He also made a voice crack during the act, which lead to thousands of memes calling him "gallo", word that in Spanish means both voice crack and rooster.
+He also suffered a voice crack at the climax of the song, which led to thousands of memes calling him "gallo", which in Spanish means both "voice crack" and "rooster."
+Boos could once again be heard at the end of the act.

-On 2 June 2017, Navarro released the followup single "Keep On Falling".
+On 2 June 2017, Navarro released the follow-up single "Keep On Falling".